pklink/ppma/README.md

 ### Building

-Is not needed if you download the prebuilt release
+It is not needed if you download the prebuilt release

 ```bash
 git clone https://github.com/pklink/ppma.git